yjunyeu/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `NUSConnect` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a contact**
+**Use case: UC1 - Adding a person**

 **MSS**

-1. User requests to list contacts
-2. NUSConnect shows a list of contacts
-3. User requests to delete a specific contact in the list
+1. User request to add a person.
-4. NUSConnect deletes the contact
+2. NUSConnect adds the person.

     Use case ends.

 **Extensions**

+* 1a.
+The person's name or Telegram parameter is not specified.

+    1a1.
+NUSConnect shows an error message.

+    Use case resumes at step 1.

+* 1b.
+Any of the person's fields that are specified do not match the required pattern.

+  1b1.
+NUSConnect shows an error message.

+  Use case resumes at step 1.

+* 1c.
+The person already exists.

+  1c1.
+NUSConnect shows an error message.

+  Use case resumes at step 1.

+**Use case: UC2 - Editing a person**

+**MSS**

+1. User requests to edit a specific contact in the list.
+2. NUSConnect edit the contact.

+    Use case ends.

+**Extensions**

-* 2a.
+* 1a.
 The list is empty.

   Use case ends.

-* 3a.
+* 1b.
 The given index is invalid.

-    * 3a1.
+  1b1.
 NUSConnect shows an error message.

+  Use case resumes at step 1.

+* 1c.
+The person's name or Telegram is edited, but an invalid value is given.

+  1c1.
+NUSConnect shows an error message.

+  Use case resumes at step 1.

+* 1d.
+The person is being edited to another contact that already exists.

+  1d1.
+NUSConnect shows an error message.

-      Use case resumes at step 2.
+  Use case resumes at step 1.

+* 1e.
+The edits do not change the person.

+  1e1.
+NUSConnect shows an message.

+  Use case ends.

-**Use case: Delete multiple contacts**
+**Use case: UC3 - Delete a person**

 **MSS**

-1. User requests to list contacts
-2. NUSConnect shows a list of contacts
-3. User requests to delete a list of contacts in the list
+1. User requests to delete a specific person in the list.
-4. NUSConnect deletes the contacts
+2. NUSConnect deletes the person.

     Use case ends.

 **Extensions**

-* 2a.
+* 1a.
 The list is empty.

   Use case ends.

-* 3a.
-At least one of the indices is invalid.
+* 1b.
+The given index is invalid.

-    * 3a1.
+  1b1.
 NUSConnect shows an error message.

-      Use case resumes at step 2.
+  Use case resumes at step 1.

-**Use case: Adding a person**
+**Use case: UC4 - Delete multiple persons**

 **MSS**

-1. User request to add a contact
+1. User requests to delete a list of specific persons in the list.
-2. NUSConnect adds the contact
+2. NUSConnect deletes the persons.

    Use case ends.

-**Use case: Listing directory**

-**MSS**

-1. User request to list contacts
-2. NUSConnect shows the list of contacts

-    Use case ends.

 **Extensions**

-* 2a.
+* 1a.
 The list is empty.

   Use case ends.

+* 1b.
+At least one of the given indices is invalid.

+  1b1.
+NUSConnect shows an error message.

+  Use case resumes at step 1.

-**Use case: Creating a group**
+**Use case: UC5 - Clearing all entries**

 **MSS**

+1. User requests to clear NUSConnect.
+2. NUSConnect clears the address book.

+   Use case ends.

+**Use case: UC6 - Creating a group**

+**MSS**

 1. User requests to create a group
 2. NUSConnect creates the group

    Use case ends.

-**Use case: Adding a contact to a group**
+**Use case: UC7 - Deleting a group**

 **MSS**

+1. NUSConnect shows a list of groups
+2. User requests to delete a specific group in the group list
+3. NUSConnect deletes the group

+   Use case ends.

+**Extensions**

+* 1a.
+The group list is empty.

+  Use case ends.

+* 2a.
+The given group index is invalid.

+    * 2a1.
+NUSConnect shows an error message.

+      Use case resumes at step 1.

+**Use case: UC8 - Adding a person to a group**

+**MSS**

-1. User requests to list contacts
+1. User requests to list persons
-2. NUSConnect shows a list of contacts
+2. NUSConnect shows a list of persons
-3. User requests to add a contact to a group
+3. User requests to add a person to a group
-4. NUSConnect adds the contact to the chosen group
+4. NUSConnect adds the person to the chosen group

    Use case ends.

 **Extensions**